 TGbe editor: Please add following paragraph after 2nd paragraph in this subclause:

+(#11520) In a Reconfiguration Multi-Link element which is carried outside of Multiple BSSID element, the MLD MAC Address subfield in the Common Info field shall be set to the MLD MAC Address of the AP MLD with which the AP transmitting the Reconfiguration Multi-Link element is affiliated with.
+In a Reconfiguration Multi-Link element which is carried within the nontransmitted BSSID profile of a Multiple BSSID element transmitted by the transmitted BSSID of the multiple BSSID set, the MLD MAC Address subfield in the Common Info field shall be set to the MLD MAC Address for the AP MLD with which the nontransmitted BSSID is associated with.

 TGbe editor: Please update following paragraph in this subclause as shown below:

-For each affiliated AP that the AP MLD intends to remove, the Reconfiguration Multi-Link element shall include a Per-STA Profile subelement with the subfields of the Per-STA Control field set as following: The Link ID subfield shall identify the AP, the Complete Profile subfield shall be set to 0, the Delete Timer Present subfield shall be set to 1, and the Delete Timer subfield shall be set to the number of TBTTs of that affiliated AP before it is removed (#14015)(#13901)or for NSTR mobile AP MLD the Delete Timer subfield shall be set to the number of the TBTTs of the AP operating on the primary link.
-The initial value of the Delete Timer subfield (#12082)should point to a TBTT value that provides sufficiently large enough time to announce the removal of affiliated AP such that all associated non-AP MLDs including the ones in power save mode have the opportunity to receive Reconfiguration Multi-Link element at least once before the AP is removed.
+For each affiliated AP ((#13481) either reported AP or reporting AP) that the AP MLD intends to remove, the Reconfiguration Multi-Link element shall include a Per-STA Profile subelement with the subfields of the STA Control field set as following: The Link ID subfield shall identify the AP being removed, the Complete Profile subfield shall be set to 0, the (#12604)AP Removal Timer Present subfield shall be set to 1, and the (#12604)AP Removal Timer subfield shall be set to the number of TBTTs of that affiliated AP before it is removed (#14015)(#13901)or for NSTR mobile AP MLD the (#12604)AP Removal Timer subfield shall be set to the number of the TBTTs of the AP operating on the primary link.
+The initial value of the (#12604)AP Removal Timer subfield (#12082)should point to a TBTT value that provides sufficiently large enough time to announce the removal of affiliated AP such that all associated non-AP MLDs including the ones in power save mode have the opportunity to receive Reconfiguration Multi-Link element at least once before the AP is removed.
 The Per-STA Profile subelement shall not include a STA Profile field.

 TGbe editor: Please update following paragraphs in this subclause to replace Delete Timer with AP Removal Timer:

 — The Disassociation Timer field is set to the number of TBTTs of the affiliated AP before it transmits a Disassociation frame to the STA(s) receiving the BSS Transition Management Request frame.
-The Disassociation Timer field value shall point to a TBTT at or later than the TBTT pointed to by the value of the Delete Timer field of the Reconfiguration Multi-Link element in transmitted beacons.
+The Disassociation Timer field value shall point to a TBTT at or later than the TBTT pointed to by the value of the (#12604)AP Removal Timer field of the Reconfiguration Multi-Link element in transmitted beacons.

-(#13278)When the affiliated AP being removed is not transmitting BSS Transition Management Request frame(s) to notify the termination of the corresponding BSS, the SME of the affiliated AP shall terminate the corresponding BSS at the TBTT indicated by the value of the Delete Timer.
+(#13278)When the affiliated AP being removed is not transmitting BSS Transition Management Request frame(s) to notify the termination of the corresponding BSS, the SME of the affiliated AP shall terminate the corresponding BSS at the TBTT indicated by the value of the (#12604)AP Removal Timer.

-(#11040)At the TBTT indicated by the value of the Delete Timer subfield in transmitted Reconfiguration Multi-Link elements, the AP MLD shall remove the affiliated AP indicated by the Link ID subfield in the STA Control field of the Per-STA Profile subelement that includes the Delete Timer subfield.
+(#11040)At the TBTT indicated by the value of the (#12604)AP Removal Timer subfield in transmitted Reconfiguration Multi-Link elements, the AP MLD shall remove the affiliated AP indicated by the Link ID subfield in the STA Control field of the Per-STA Profile subelement that includes the (#12604)AP Removal Timer subfield.

-(#11040)(#10371)At the TBTT indicated by the value of the Delete Timer subfield in transmitted Reconfiguration Multi-Link elements, the AP MLD shall disassociate a non-AP MLD if the link corresponding to the removed AP is the only setup link between the AP MLD and the non-AP MLD.
+(#11040)(#10371)At the TBTT indicated by the value of the (#12604)AP Removal Timer subfield in transmitted Reconfiguration Multi-Link elements, the AP MLD shall disassociate a non-AP MLD if the link corresponding to the removed AP is the only setup link between the AP MLD and the non-AP MLD.